 Thinking and talking about death is never pleasant, so often people avoid or put off confronting the important tasks related to making sure their Will is in place and up to date.
-However, making a Will is a straightforward process for many people and once completed, you have the peace of mind of knowing that your wishes will be followed.
+However, making a Will with a Will solicitor is a straightforward process for many people and once completed, you have the peace of mind of knowing that your wishes will be followed.

 Important reasons that could inform your decision to make a Will include:

 - To ensure your estate is distributed according to your personal wishes

 - You can appoint guardians for your children

 - You can provide for your partner, who may not be adequately provided for if you die without a Will in place

 - To prevent family disputes arising

 - To appoint Executors and Trustees of your Will.